 Workforce continuity: Managing and communicating with the workforce during a crisis is the first job of a business continuity manager.
 In the air travel disruption caused by the erupting Icelandic volcano, the Gartner report highlighted two IT systems that can enhance business continuity plans:

+- A centralized online travel service system that gives business continuity planners a quick inventory of all employees in transit.
 However, even the most creative and adaptable travel firms are quickly overwhelmed with requests in major travel disruptions, Witty pointed out.
 Therefore, it is incumbent on an organization's HR department to reach out to "each and every worker" to help with alternative plans, such as hiring buses to ferry stranded employees.

+- A business process management (BPM) system that can be used to identify the critical work projects affected by the absent workforce, the status of the projects and which tasks can be transferred to other employees.
 Such information as the "chain of command, workforce succession and backup personnel needed to continue business during any unexpected absence" could be housed in the BPM repository, which includes organizational models and roles, the Gartner report advised.

 The volcanic eruption underscores the need for succession planning, said Paul Kirvan, a business continuity expert based in New Jersey.
 "If the CEO of a company is stranded in an airport, it is conceivable that he or she would not be able to do that much," he said.
 Therefore, be sure to have a plan that accounts for fulfilling the duties of those who are stranded, he added.